UmairOye/AI-Art-Generator/README.md

 - Android Studio with Kotlin support
 - Knowledge of MVVM architecture
 - Retrofit and Glide dependencies added to your project
+- Knowledge of Kotlin Flows
+- Knowledge of Dagger-Hilt

 ### Installation